MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 1. In the **Scale out** window, select **Optimized autoscale**.

 1. Select a minimum instance count and a maximum instance count.
-The cluster auto-scaling ranges between those two numbers, based on load.
+The cluster autoscaling ranges between those two numbers, based on load.

 1. Select **Save**.